 In addition, students will want to contact clubs they may be interested in joining to see what they are like and the expenses involved.

-Here are more questions to ask students about their college experience:
+Questions to ask students about the college experience

 - How would you rate your overall experience?